Alien Legion

-Alien Legion is a science-fiction comic-book series and associated titles created by Carl Potts, Alan Zelenetz, and Frank Cirocco for Marvel Comics's Epic Comics imprint in 1983.
+Alien Legion is a thirty-eight-issue American science fiction comic book series, with several associated titles, created by Carl Potts, Alan Zelenetz, and Frank Cirocco for Marvel Comics' Epic Comics imprint in 1983.
 It features a military unit, Force Nomad, similar to the French Foreign Legion.

 Within the Marvel Comics Multiverse, the Alien Legion Universe is designated as Earth-98140.

 Development

-Alien Legion — cover-titled The Alien Legion for its first series and initial graphic novel — features a military unit, Force Nomad, similar to the French Foreign Legion.
+Alien Legion — cover-titled The Alien Legion for its first series and initial graphic novel — features Force Nomad, a military unit similar to the French Foreign Legion.
 Its characters include leader Sarigar, whose lower half is serpentine, the fully humanoid Torie Montroc, and Jugger Grimrod, an alien of the Thraxian race.

 Carl Potts began developing the character designs and structure of Alien Legion as a sample of his artwork when he was attempting to break into the comics field.
 He chose to develop an original story and characters to stand out from the competition when submitting to editors.